-This CWA is revision 3.20 of the XFS interface specification.
+This CWA is revision 3.30 of the XFS interface specification.

-This CEN Workshop Agreement has been drafted and approved by a Workshop of representatives of interested parties on 2011-06-29, the constitution of which was supported by CEN following the public call for participation made on 1998-06-24.
+This CEN Workshop Agreement has been drafted and approved by a Workshop of representatives of interested parties on March 19th 2015, the constitution of which was supported by CEN following the public call for participation made on 1998-06-24.
 The specification is continuously reviewed and commented in the CEN/ISSS Workshop on XFS.
-It is therefore expected that an update of the specification will be published in due time as a CWA, superseding this revision 3.20.
+It is therefore expected that an update of the specification will be published in due time as a CWA, superseding this revision 3.30.

-A list of the individuals and organizations which supported the technical consensus represented by the CEN Workshop Agreement is available to purchasers from the CEN-CENELEC Management Centre.
-These organizations were drawn from the banking sector.
-The CEN/ISSS XFS Workshop gathered suppliers as well as banks and other financial service companies.
+A list of the individuals and organizations which supported the technical consensus represented by the CEN Workshop Agreement is available from the CEN/XFS Secretariat.
+The CEN XFS Workshop gathered suppliers as well as banks and other financial service companies.